Tuberculosis

 - Chest pain

-Only a small percentage of people who are infected with TB become sick and experience symptoms.
+Only a small percentage of people infected with TB become sick and experience symptoms.
+There are two types of diagnoses:

-- It is spread through the air when people who have the active disease in their lungs cough, sneeze, speak or sing
+- It is spread through the air when people with the active disease in their lungs cough, sneeze, speak or sing

-- People who are nearby may breathe in the bacteria and become infected
+- People nearby may breathe in the bacteria and become infected

 - To become infected, you must have close and prolonged contact with someone who has the active disease in their lungs